sindrebilden/pyeels/README.md

 The simulation of EELS is implemented in an C extension and can be multiprocessed for faster calculation.

-[hyperspy](http://hyperspy.org/) has been chosen as a framework for an interactive visualization of EELS-spectra, in this process Jupyter Notebook is a natural platform for scripting purpose.
+[HyperSpy](http://hyperspy.org/) has been chosen as a framework for an interactive visualization of EELS-spectra, in this process Jupyter Notebook is a natural platform for scripting purpose.

-A minimal working example is presented below:
+An example is presented below:

 ```python
 # Generate real space crystal model